monosource/radare2-explorations/intro/basics.md

 ### |Pipes and >redirection

-Commands can be piped through tr, awk, sed, cut, grep and so on.
+Commands can be piped over to external processing tools such as tr, awk, sed, cut, grep and so on.

 ```
 [0x004048c5]> pd 10 | tr -s ' ' | cut -d ' ' -f 4 | tail -n +2